dnybz/skui-ng/README.md

  * GUI: abstraction of platform-specific UI code, including event loops, windows, input, ...
  * OpenGL: abstraction of platform-specific OpenGL initialization code, header differences, ...
  * ...
- * Examples: example programs showing SkUI features
+ * Examples: example programs showing SkUI-Ng features
  * Tests: unit tests for various components to ensure correct and expected behaviour now and in the future.

 This list will grow (and change) as the library's design takes shape.